chinmay23489/job_portal/README.md

 # JOB PORTAL

-## Overview
+- **Overview**
--Developed the application to tackle the issues of Unemployment -Created an innovative *Job Portal* application that connects Employers and job seekers
+  - Developed the application to tackle the issues of Unemployment
+  - Created an innovative Job Portal application that connects Employers and job seekers

 ## Key Features